olwend/CV/Olwen.md

 Know the phrase “Whatever the weather we’ll weather the weather, whether we like it or not!”

 Minutes secretary for the management association of a community where I am a flat owner.
 Active contributor to the environment and youth engagement sections of North Luffenham village plan.
-The aim is to secure  sustainable and affordable living across this and future generations, ensuring longevity of the village and its environment.
+The aim is to secure  sustainable and affordable living across this and future generations, ensuring longevity and affordability of the village environment.
 This has inspired ideas I hope to pursue for sideline projects.
 In 2002 I was PM for a voluntary project which delivered a Child Abuse Tracking System.
-This won a Business in The Community Award and was adopted by many police forces nationally.
+This won a Business in The Community Award, presented to us by Prince Charles, and was adopted by many police forces nationally.